jp-zuniga/wally/README.md

 ## Color Palettes

-Currently, `wally` supports the [Catppuccin](https://catppuccin.com) and [Rosé Pine](https://rosepinetheme.com) themes and all of their flavors.
+Currently, `wally` fully supports the [Catppuccin](https://catppuccin.com) and [Rosé Pine](https://rosepinetheme.com) themes.

 If your favorite theme isn't available, the [`themes`](wally/src/wally/themes) module is easily extendible.
-If you're interested, you can find the relevant documentation [here](.github/new-themes.md).
+If you're interested, you can find the relevant documentation [here](docs/new-themes.md).
 PR's with your favorite color palettes are welcome!

-Take a look at the [samples](docs/samples.md) for examples of what `wally` can do.
+Take a look at the [samples](docs/samples.md) to see what `wally` can do.

 ## Development